Remote OpenClaw Blog

 Do I need to keep my computer on 24/7?

-If running on a Mac Mini or local device, yes — the device must stay powered on and connected to the internet for the bot to function.
+If running on a Mac Mini or local device, yes: the device must stay powered on and connected to the internet for the bot to function.
 Cloud VPS and one-click platforms handle this automatically.
-Most clients using a Mac Mini use a keep-awake utility like Amphetamine to prevent sleep.
+Most Mac Mini operators use a keep-awake utility like Amphetamine to prevent sleep.